 The Diabetes-Gum Disease Connection

 Periodontal disease affects nearly 22% of all people with Type I and Type II diabetes, making it the most common dental concern for diabetic patients.
-High blood sugar levels create an environment where harmful bacteria thrive in your mouth, leading to more aggressive gum infections and faster progression of periodontal disease.
+According to the National Institute of Dental and Craniofacial Research, the relationship between diabetes and periodontal disease is bidirectional—each condition affects the other.
+High blood sugar levels create an environment where harmful periodontal pathogens thrive in your mouth, leading to more aggressive gum infections and faster progression of periodontal disease.

 Diabetes impairs your immune system’s ability to fight bacterial infections, including those in your gums.
 When blood sugar levels remain elevated, white blood cells become less effective at combating the bacteria causing gum disease.
 This reduced immune response means infections develop more quickly and become more severe than in non-diabetic patients.